So even by prasāda sometimes someone can be saved from blooping, from leaving devotional service.

 ka’rle ta’ āra duḥkha nāi

-Everyone is captivated by the waves of the ocean of nescience?
+”O people!
+Why are you being captivated by the waves of the ocean of nescience?
 If you would immediately accept Lord Śrī Kṛṣṇa as your eternal master, there would be no chance of being carried away by the waves of illusion.
 Then all your sufferings would stop.”
-Kṛṣṇa conducts the material world under the three modes of material nature, and consequently there are three platforms of life — higher, middle and lower.
+Kṛṣṇa conducts the material world under the three modes of material nature, and consequently there are three platforms of life—higher, middle and lower.
 On whatever platform one may be situated, one is tossed by the waves of material nature.
-Someone may be rich, someone may be middle class, and someone may be a poor beggar — it doesn’t matter.
+Someone may be rich, someone may be middle class, and someone may be a poor beggar—it doesn’t matter.
 As long as one is under the spell of the three modes of material nature, he must continue to experience these divisions.

 māṁ ca yo ’vyabhicāreṇa bhakti-yogena sevate